-- 54% of 3-4 year olds in the U.S. do NOT attend preschool, but nearly 97% of Americans have access to Ready To Learn television content through public television. - 15.5 million kids ages 2-11 viewed Ready To Learn television content last year. - Ready To Learn content improves early math and literacy skills. - 14% increase in knowledge of numbers, operations and algebraic thinking - 25% increase in skip counting - 21% increase in naming letters - 37% increase in letter sounds
+- 52% of 3-4 year olds in the U.S. do NOT attend preschool, but nearly 97% of Americans have access to Ready To Learn television content through public television. - Approximately 14 million children ages 2 to 11 viewed Ready To Learn television content last year, and more than 8 million children experienced related interactive content and games via the Internet, smartphones, tablets and interactive whiteboards. - Ready To Learn content improves early math and literacy skills. - 14% increase in knowledge of numbers, operations and algebraic thinking - 25% increase in skip counting - 21% increase in naming letters - 37% increase in letter sounds